skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **state_interactions** *(boolean)* - Default: *False*

-  When **state_interactions** sets to *True*, state-interaction terms are included so that SI-SA-REKS states are generated.
+  When **state_interactions** is set to *True*, state-interaction terms are included so that SI-SA-REKS states are generated.
   Otherwise, the SA-REKS states are obtained.
 It is valid when ``molecule.nst`` is larger than one.
 In general, it generates more reliable adiabatic states.